 Add the JRXML file and any other resources the report needs as a report unit.
-A wizard guides you through each step. - Prom Jaspersoft Studio

-Design the report in Jaspersoft Studio, and use a connection to JasperReports Server to add the JRXML and resources to the JasperReports Server repository.
+A wizard guides you through each step. - From Jaspersoft Studio Design the report in Jaspersoft Studio, and use a connection to JasperReports Server to add the JRXML and resources to the JasperReports Server repository.
+See the TIBCO Jaspersoft Studio User Guide for information.